Measles

 - Mask and Isolate: Mask and isolate the patient immediately.
 Do not allow patients with suspected measles to remain in the waiting room or other common areas of the healthcare facility.
 Isolate patients in a single-patient airborne infection isolation room (AIIR) if available, or in a private room with a closed door until an AIIR is available.

-- Healthcare providers should be adequately protected against measles and should adhere to standard and airborne precautions when evaluating suspect cases regardless of their vaccination status.
+- Healthcare providers should be adequately vaccinated against measles and should adhere to standard and airborne precautions when evaluating suspect cases regardless of their vaccination status.
 All healthcare personnel entering the patient room, regardless of immune status, should use respiratory protection at least as effective as an N95 respirator per Cal/OSHA requirements.

 - Notify: Healthcare providers are required to immediately notify the Public Health Department of any suspected case of measles to ensure rapid testing and investigation.
 Call Public Health immediately, while the patient is still in your office, at (408) 885-4214 and select option 3.
 After hours, call (408) 998-3438 and ask for the Health Officer on call.
 Call, do not fax.

-- Test: If advised to test for measles by Public Health, collect a nasopharyngeal swab or throat swab and urine sample for reverse transcription polymerase chain reaction (RT-PCR).
+- Test: If advised to test for measles by Public Health, collect a throat swab and urine sample for reverse transcription polymerase chain reaction (RT-PCR).
 Collect specimens in-office rather than sending the patient to a laboratory.
-Specimens should be dropped off at the Public Health Laboratory along with a submission form.

 - Manage: If discharged home: provide patient suspected to have measles with instructions to isolate at home until test results return.
 If transferred to a higher level of medical care: directly inform EMS and the accepting facility so that appropriate precautions can be put in place.
 In coordination with the Public Health Department, provide appropriate measles post-exposure prophylaxis (PEP) to close contacts without evidence of immunity, either MMR or immunoglobulin.